Start your day off right with a nutritious and delicious breakfast! This single serving baked oatmeal is the perfect way to do just that.

 - Cinnamon or nutmeg also go well with this the oatmeal.

+Thank you for checking out my recipe!
 Don't forget to subscribe to the newsletter to recipe all the latest recipes once published!
-You can also follow Healthy Life Trainer on Facebook, Pinterest, and Instagram!
+You can also follow Healthy Life Trainer on Facebook and Pinterest.

 Recipe Card